Teaching

 This is a preparatory 1-day course for the courses BIO 610 and BIO 634.

 Handling of the huge data produced by next generation sequencers (NGS) requires us experimental knowledge and computational skills.
 The aim of this course is to familiarize the participants with experimental methods and data analysis about NGS.
 Topics will include: fundamental analysis of the sequence data, UNIX tools, and RNA-seq analysis.
-Machine learning and gene expression network are briefly introduced.
+Fundamentals of data analysis and machine learning are also introduced.

 BIO 610 in Course Catalogue UZH